 Once a PI agrees to accept a student for a rotation, a Rotation Agreement form is required to document this.
-The student is responsible for obtaining all required signatures on the Rotation Agreement form, including those of the PI and the Graduate Advisor before submitting the completed form to the

-Graduate Program Administrator.
-The Rotation Agreement form is due to the Graduate Program Administrator by the start date of the rotation period.
+The student is responsible for obtaining all required signatures on the Rotation Agreement form, including those of the PI and the Graduate Advisor before submitting the completed form to the Graduate Program Administrative Staff.
+The Rotation Agreement form is due to the Graduate Program Administrator a week before the start date of the rotation period.